TobiasBat/Cities-Morphology/README.md

 -  **city-grid-webworker** in `/city-grid-webworker` provides functionality for creating simulations asynchronously in a web worker.
 The package should only work for the browser.

 + The folder `/travel-distance-experiments` folder contains the node programs to reproduce our experiments on city shapes and travel distance.
-+ The web application **Cities Morphology, located at/cities-morphology, is an interactive visualization that explores different city design paradigms.
++ The web application **Cities Morphology**, located at/cities-morphology, is an interactive visualization that explores different city design paradigms.
 The application allows users to modify city parameters and displays the resulting city as a three-dimensional model.
 The visualization can also be accessed under [vis.csh.ac.at/cities-morphology](https://vis.csh.ac.at/cities-morphology) .

 <br>